ravilach/firstdrone/README.md

 * Drone.yaml

 Make sure in your Drone.yaml to edit the Docker Registry to be yours.
-The example `repo: rlachhman/myrepo` should update to yours.
+The example `repo: rlachhman/myrepo` needs to be updated to yours.

 Below are the commands to install the [Drone Server](https://docs.drone.io/server/overview/) and [Drone Runner](https://docs.drone.io/runner/overview/) into Kubernetes.